Teacup Pomeranians might be small and fluffy, but they have personalities larger than life.

 Teacup Pomeranians are not recognized by any major kennel club as they are a smaller version of the Pomeranian.
-Yet, this does not reduce their price.
-On average, a Teacup Pomeranian costs about $1,500.
-The range in pricing is quite large, though.
+However, this does not reduce their price.

 The amount your puppy costs will depend on the lineage and quality of the parents.
 Color and health are two additional factors that will increase or reduce price.

 Poms that are white, solid black, or lavender are the most expensive.
 Solid brown and red Pomeranians are less expensive because these two colors are more common.